FlowerEatFish/MiniProject-CollectChineseBooks/README.md

 [2]: https://img.shields.io/badge/license-no%20license-blue.svg
 ***

+## Introduction:

+It is used for searching information of chinese book from a Taiwan website called [NBINET](http://nbinet3.ncl.edu.tw/screens/opacmenu_cht.html), and create an excel file.

+> 2017-02-14
+>
+> Initially, I just built it to help me with repetitive work.
+>
+> 2017-09-14
+>
+> It has been completed for the construction of my request, but I will continue construct it better.

+***

 > #### [No License](https://choosealicense.com/no-license/):
 >
 > Everybody is forbidden to use, copy, distribute, and modify the project except contributors.